neuhausergenny/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging that there will always be unforeseen ways users may interact with or misuse it.
 It serves as a reminder to continually improve our programming skills and anticipate potential issues.

+# 2023-11-26
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge in the field.
+This means staying up-to-date with the latest technologies, tools, and programming languages.
+It also means understanding the principles of software development and design, as well as the best practices for writing efficient, maintainable,and scalable code.

+To achieve this, you should focus on problem-solving and critical thinking skills, which will help you adapt to new challenges and develop innovative solutions.
+Practice makes perfect, so keep practicing and refining your craft.
+Don't be afraid to ask questions, seek help, or even admit you don' know something.
+Embrace the learning process and enjoy the journey.